American skier Shiffrin leads 1st run in GS at worlds - WHIZ News

 “My skiing feels good.
 I know how to ski GS, so just try to trust that,” Shiffrin said.

-Italian skier Marta Bassino was third, 0.31 behind.
+Italian skier Federica Brignone was third, 0.31 seconds behind.
 The rest of the field, led by defending champion Lara Gut-Behrami of Switzerland, had more than six-tenths of a second to make up in the second run.

+Olympic giant slalom champion Sara Hector of Sweden finished 0.96 off the pace.

-Shiffrin’s American teammate Paula Moltzan missed a gate halfway through her run and did not finish.
+American skier Paula Moltzan spun around and missed a gate halfway through her run and did not finish.
 Moltzan fractured her hand in Tuesday’s team event, which the U.S. team won.
 Shiffrin did not compete in that event.

-The race takes place one day after Shiffrin had an unexpected split with her longtime coach.
-Mike Day left the team during the middle of the world championships after Shiffrin informed him that she planned to take a new direction with her staff at the end of the season.
+“The hand is as good as it was going to feel so I’m not disappointed with that,” said Moltzan, who had her glove taped to her ski pole during her run.
+“I think I just misjudged my turn a tiny bit and came inside a bit and couldn’t recover.”

-The sunshine beaming down on the Roc de Fer course could become a factor in the second run, when racers come down in reverse order from the first-run standings.
+A high number of 114 starters in the first run and the sunshine beaming down on the Roc de Fer could become a factor for course conditions in the second run, when the top 30 racers after the first run come down in reverse order.

 Shiffrin didn’t finish her opening event at the worlds last week when she straddled a gate in the slalom portion of the combined.
 She won silver in the super-G two days later.